chrlill/EMCT-FInal-Project-Christopher-Lilleorg/README.md

 Open the TouchDesigner project.

 Set up the StreamDiffusionTD component as per the provided instructions by DotSimulate.
+Select sd-turbo as the base model and the provided custom LoRa as the fine-tuning model.

 Click on the Window operator within the project file.
 Open the project in Presentation mode.